des1re10/CIP-XXXX-Three-Factor-Governance-Voting-System-for-Cardano/Three-Factor Governance Voting System for Cardano.md

 ```

 ## Abstract
 This CIP proposes a revised voting system that balances the excessive vote concentration among large ADA holders.
 The system introduces two new factors alongside ADA holdings to enable more balanced governance.
+By implementing a more democratic and equitable voting structure, this proposal aims to enhance long-term trust in the Cardano ecosystem, maintain sustainable decentralized governance, and preserve ADA's value through increased institutional confidence and broader community participation.

 ## Current System and Problem
 The current system is based solely on ADA holdings: